 How do I store this if I have leftovers?

 Store leftover coconut whipped cream in an airtight container in your refrigerator for up to 5 days.
-When you want to use it again you might have to re-whip it.
+When you want to use it again you might have to whisk it to get it fluffy again.

 Can I use this to frost a cake?